sanskirt/sneaky-scripts/README.md

 * Youtube to mp3 (Done but having issues with youtube-dl)
 * Easy git cloner (personal and public)
 * Document scanner and copier

+# Current development stages:

+## On hold:
+* Youtube to mp3 (having issues with youtube-dl)

+## In development:
+* Adding a html web scraper to readmeGeny to automagically grab all relevant information from the alx projects page.

 # Scripts and their descriptions: